International Alliance of Women: History

 The International Alliance of Women, formerly the International Woman Suffrage Alliance, is historically the most important international organization within the bourgeois-liberal women's rights movement.
 The decision for the establishment of the organization was taken in Washington in 1902 by suffragists frustrated at the reluctance of the International Council of Women to support women's suffrage.
 As such the Alliance was a more progressive organization that emphasized legal and political equality between women and men from the onset.
 The Alliance was formally constituted during the Second conference in Berlin in 1904 as the International Woman Suffrage Alliance (IWSA), and was headquartered in London for much of its history.
 Its founders included Carrie Chapman Catt, Millicent Fawcett, Helene Lange, Susan B. Anthony, Anita Augspurg, Rachel Foster Avery, and Käthe Schirmacher.

 Amongst subsequent congresses were those held in Copenhagen (1906), Amsterdam (1908), London (1909), Stockholm (June 1911), and Budapest (1913).
 The French Union for Women's Suffrage (UFSF), founded in February 1909, was formally recognized by the IWFA congress in London in April 1909 as representing the French suffrage movement.
-IWSA also started its own monthly journal, the Jus Suffragii.
-IWSA, influenced by moderate liberal feminist Millicent Fawcett against the militancy of suffragettes in the style of Emmeline Pankhurst, refused membership to the WSPU at their 1906 Copenhagen meeting.
+IWSA also started its own monthly journal, Jus Suffragii.
+IWSA, influenced by moderate liberal feminist Millicent Fawcett to take a position against 'militant' tactics in suffrage campaigns, refused membership to the WSPU at their 1906 Copenhagen meeting.

 In the interwar period, the organization was one of the three major international "bourgeois" women's organizations, alongside the International Council of Women (ICW) and the Women's International League for Peace and Freedom (WILPF).
 Of these, IWSA (IAW) was more progressive and oriented towards legal equality and equal citizenship than ICW.
 At the same time, IWSA was more conservative than WILPF.
 The organization's members were often associated with liberal parties and movements, but some were also progressive conservatives or liberal conservatives.
 Most IAW members held "similar views of society and societal change, which assumed a top-down approach, where the elite were cast as the true agents of development."
 At the same time IAW claimed to speak on behalf of all women.